yingchengsun/academic/_pages/about.md

   - /about.html
 ---

 I am an assistant professor in the Department of Computer Science at [University of North Carolina Greensboro](https://compsci.uncg.edu/).
 I was a a postdoctoral research scientist in the Department of Biomedical Informatics at [Columbia University](https://www.columbia.edu/).
 I received my Ph.D. degree in Computer Science from [Case Western Reserve University](https://case.edu/).
+My CV is [here](https://yingchengsun.github.io/academic/files/My_CV_full__20260428_.pdf).

 Research
 ======